Public Community Events held in Parks

 Step #7 – Have a successful and fun event!

 Step #8 – Post-Event Evaluation

-It is the event organizers repsonsibility to schedule your post event meeting within one month following your event.
+It is the event organizers responsibility to schedule the post event meeting within two weeks following your event.
 This meeting is crucial if you plan on holding your event on a recurring basis.
 Final billing and/or refunds will be made following the post-event meeting.

 Please include both e-mails when corresponding regarding your event

 Chris Zerger, Public Event Program Coordinator, (541) 706-6220 ChrisZ@bendparksandrec.org